 1 cup cream of chicken soup

 1 diced onion

-Spray casserole dish and place hashbrowns or tater tots in bottom of dish.
-Mix together sour cream, soup, cheese, onions and sausage.
+Spray casserole dish and place tater tots in bottom of dish; set aside.

-In separate bowl, beat eggs and mix in milk.
+In separate bowl, whisk together eggs and milk.
 Combine the egg mixture with the sour cream mixture.
-Pour over the tater tots/hashbrowns.
+Pour over the tater tots.